SealEnthusiast/zelda64RomHack/README.md

 ## Features planned

-- Zelda 64 Recomp Compatiblity
+- Zelda 64 Recomp Compatibility

 ## FAQ

-Will there be support for SOH or other Habour Master projects?
+Will there be support for SOH or other Harbor Master projects?

-- No, they are cringe
+- No, I only develop for the Recomp and N64 hardware

-OOT/MM is crashing / going slow
+OOT/MM is crashing

 - Turn on 8mb ram and overclocked CPU in your settings if needed (If on N64 make sure you have an expansion pak installed)